julianlk522/FITM/README.md

 -Look into broken auto og:image
-    -e.g., coolers.co image should not have been added with invalid link -https://rss.com/blog/how-do-rss-feeds-work/
+    -e.g., coolers.co image should not have been added with invalid link -https://rss.com/blog/how-do-rss-feeds-work/ -Ensure accurate / helpful http response codes
--SQL prepared statements
-    -more important if truly does help prevent injection... verify -Ensure accurate / helpful http response codes
     -start by making sure all ErrInvalidRequests are actually that -e.g., tag page for invalid link id returns 500 (should be 404)